Chapter 3

 };

-- It adds Vim to your
+It adds Vim to your systemPackages

-is true, and makes/share/vim-plugins
+is true,

 available in the environment.